zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec01.md

     4. Terminated the test procedure.

 2. From here the test procedure is for normal test, not undelegated.

 3. If *Child Zone* is the root zone (".") then terminate the test procedure.

-4. Create the following empty sets:
+4. Create the following empty set:
     1. Name server IP, key tag from DS record and digest algorithm code ("DS Records").

 5. Create a [DNSSEC Query] with query type DS and query name *Child Zone* ("DS Query").

 6. Retrieve all name server IP addresses for the parent zone of *Child Zone* using [Method1] (store as "Parent NS IP").

 7. For each parent name server in *Parent NS IP* do:
     1. Send *DS Query* to the name server IP.
     2. If at least one of the following criteria is met, then go to next parent name server: